Gabe Jacas

-Gabe Jacas (born May 27, 2004) is an American college football outside linebacker for the Illinois Fighting Illini.
+Gabriel Jacas (ACK---iss; born May 27, 2004) is an American professional football outside linebacker for the New England Patriots of the National Football League (NFL).
+He played college football for the Illinois Fighting Illini and was selected by the Patriots in the second round of the 2026 NFL draft.

 Early life

-Jacas grew up in Port St. Lucie, Florida and attended Fort Pierce Central High School.
+Jacas grew up in Port St. Lucie, Florida, and attended Fort Pierce Central High School.
 In addition to playing football, he won two state titles in wrestling.
 Jacas was rated a three-star recruit and originally committed to play college football at Tulane during the summer before his senior year.
 He later flipped his commitment to Illinois after coach Bret Bielema received a tip from an area scout and offered him a scholarship.

 College career

 Jacas was named a starter at outside linebacker entering his freshman season with the Illinois Fighting Illini.

+Professional career

+In the 2026 NFL draft, Jacas was picked 55th overall by the New England Patriots in the second round.
+The Patriots traded away their 63rd, 131st, and 202nd to acquire the 55th pick from the Los Angeles Chargers.
+On June 9, 2026, head coach Mike Vrabel announced that Jacas was recovering from an arthroscopic knee procedure he underwent shortly after the draft.
+Jacas signed a four–year, $8.6 million contract with New England on July 25; he was the last second–round pick of the 2026 NFL draft to sign his rookie contract.

+In Week 1 against the Seattle Seahawks, Jacas recorded three tackles and first ever NFL sack on Drew Lock in the 10–13 loss.
+In Week 2 against the Pittsburgh Steelers, Jacas recorded his first ever interception at any level off of Aaron Rodgers to go with three tackles in the 20–3 win.